PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Related Work

-\textbf{Benchmarks.} A variety of datasets test reasoning across multiple documents.
-Multi-hop benchmarks such as HotpotQA \cite{hotpotqa}, 2WikiMultiHopQA \cite{2wikimultihopqa} and \cite{multihoprag} evaluate systems on linking evidence from two or more passages.
-Crucially, the questions are not exhaustive - given the retrieved context, one can determine whether it is sufficient to answer the question.
-Summarization-oriented benchmarks such as NarrativeQA \cite{narrativeqa} require models to condense long narratives into high-level answers, which violate the objectiveness and recall sensitivity criteria.
+\textbf{Benchmarks.} Multi-hop benchmarks such as HotpotQA \cite{hotpotqa}, 2WikiMultiHopQA \cite{2wikimultihopqa} and MultiHopRAG \cite{multihoprag} evaluate systems on linking evidence from multiple passages.
+However, these questions have clear stopping conditions - given the retrieved context, one can determine whether it is sufficient, violating the exhaustiveness criterion of pluri-hop questions.
+Summarization-oriented benchmarks such as NarrativeQA \cite{narrativeqa} require models to condense long narratives into high-level answers, violating the exactness and recall sensitivity criteria.

-The Loong benchmark \cite{loong} contains questions that formally fulfill the three pluri-hop conditions.
-However, the corpora in Loong are deliberately sized so they fit into the context window of modern LLMs; the benchmark is designed to test long-context reasoning, not scalable retrieval.
-MoNaCo \cite{monaco} and MEBench \cite{mebench} also contain questions that might be considered pluri-hop, but because they are based on Wikipedia, system performance becomes entangled with the LLM’s pretraining knowledge.
-Indeed, the authors of MoNaCo observe that adding a retrieval module actually degraded performance compared to an LLM-only baseline, showing how Wikipedia-based corpora confound retrieval evaluation.
+MoNaCo \cite{monaco} uses Wikipedia, confounding retrieval evaluation with pretraining knowledge - the authors found that adding retrieval actually degraded performance compared to an LLM-only baseline.

+The Loong benchmark \cite{loong} is conceptually similar to our work as it requires aggregating many passages of text and focusses on recall sensitivity.
+However, the benchmark was created to test long-context reasoning, not scalable retrieval, so the context for each document fits within an LLM's context window.

-\textbf{In summary,} existing methods for answering complex questions about knowledge corpora focus on (i) RAG for questions with clear stopping conditions, (ii) RAG for summarization-oriented questions, or (iii) passing the full corpus as context to an LLM.
-None address pluri-hop questions, where answers require exhaustive, recall-sensitive aggregation across large, repetitive, distractor-heavy corpora, in a scalable way.
-This motivates our introduction of the PluriHopWIND dataset and the PluriHopRAG model, designed explicitly for this challenging setting.
+\textbf{In summary,} existing methods focus on (i) RAG with clear stopping conditions, (ii) RAG for summarization questions, or (iii) passing the full corpus to an LLM.
+None address pluri-hop questions requiring exhaustive, recall-sensitive aggregation across large, repetitive, distractor-heavy corpora in a scalable way.
+This motivates our introduction of the PluriHopWIND dataset and the PluriHopRAG model.